 Global governance is a complex and dynamic process through which public, private, and civil society actors having different, and sometimes conflicting, interests and perspectives seek to address common issues and problems.
-This intensive course critically examines contemporary global governance structures and efforts with a particular focus on achieving economic development that is environmentally sound and socially inclusive.
-Students gain an in-depth understanding of the many different roles that states, inter-governmental organizations, and non-governmental organizations play in global governance in the early parts of the 21st Century.
+This intensive program critically examines contemporary global governance structures and efforts with a particular focus on achieving economic development that is environmentally sound and socially inclusive.
+Students gain an in-depth understanding of the many different roles that states, inter-governmental organizations, and non-governmental organizations play in global governance in the early parts of the 21st century.

 All students enroll in one required course.
 The course carries four Boston University credits.

-CAS IR 421/GRS IR 621: Global Governance, Economic Development, and Human Rights (4 credits)
+- CAS IR 421/GRS IR 621 Global Governance, Economic Development, and Human Rights (4 credits)

-(Formerly CAS IP 502.)
-Examines the roles of international “governing” institutions (the UN, NGOs, etc.) in the development of lower-income countries and the integration of human rights policies into such activities.
+- Examines the roles of international “governing” institutions (the UN, NGOs, etc.) in the development of lower-income countries and the integration of human rights policies into such activities.
 Includes guest speakers from global organizations such as the WHO and the UN.

 *Please note that this syllabus is only a draft and may be subject to change.